cogentcore/core/docs/content/1-basics/0-0-hello-world.md

-# Hello World
+# Hello world

-This page teaches you how to make a simple Hello World example app with Cogent Core.
+This page shows you how to make a simple hello world example app with Cogent Core.

 1. Run `mkdir hello && cd hello && go mod init hello && touch main.go` to make a new Go project
 2. Open `main.go` using an editor of your choice